-The introduction of social prescribing roles within PCNs from 2019/20 provides an additional resource into Leicestershire's prevention offer.
-Local partners are in the process of codesigning how these new roles will operate.
+The introduction of social prescribing roles within PCNs provides an additional resource into Leicestershire's prevention offer.
+Local partners are in the process of co-designing how these new roles will operate.
 A support offer from Local Area Coordinators is part of this approach.